 Does the thought of an electricity or gas bill fill you with dread?
 Perhaps you avoid heating your home on a cold evening to save some money.
 We have pulled together some tips and ideas that will help you save on your fuel and electricity bills and help your money stretch a little further.
 Over the next few weeks, we will share our top tips for energy saving.
 We’ve broken them down into three simple areas:

-- everyday savers,
+- everyday savers (this blog),

 - routine checks, and

 In week 1, we’re going to look at habits and best practices that you can develop every day to help you make some immediate savings.

 - When making a cuppa, only put as much water in the kettle to make what you need.
 If you are making tea for one, there is no need to fill the kettle up.
 Try not to keep pressing the kettle switch back on.
 When the water boils, make the tea or the coffee.

 - An additional tip, some older kettles have a minimum of half a litre (500ml) level, which might be more than you need.
 If that’s the case, you can put the extra water in a thermos flask to keep for your next cup or cooking later.

 - When cooking, always put a lid on the pot as it will use less energy to bring to a boil.
 The contents will come to the boil faster, and make sure to turn down the heat once the contents have come to the boil so that the heat doesn’t escape while the food is simmering.

 - Use the microwave to reheat food instead of the oven.
 The microwave is much more energy-efficient and takes a lot less time.

 - Use a basin instead of the sink when washing the dishes as it requires less hot water.